graphsense/graphsense-REST/README.md

     docker run --rm -v "/tmp/templates:/templates" openapitools/openapi-generator-cli author template -g python-flask -o /templates

 Templates are written to `/tmp/templates`.
 Copy the needed ones to this project's `templates` directory.

-### Database abstraction

-The REST service can be backed by different kinds of databases. `gsrest/db` contains database access implementations.
-See `cassandra.py` for an example.

-### Testing

 Service tests are located in `gsrest/test`.
 These are called from generated controller tests located in `openapi_server/test/`.